-Expenses comprise management fees that are calculated on a daily basis on the gross asset value ("GAV") of the fund and paid monthly and used to cover administration fees, custody and accounting fees, registry fees, supervisor fees, audit fees and other sundry expenses.
+Expenses comprise management fees that is calculated on a daily basis on the gross asset value ("GAV") of the fund and paid monthly and used to cover administration fees, custody and accounting fees, registry fees, supervisor fees, audit fees and other sundry expenses.
 Expenses furthermore comprise of brokerage and bank fees.
-Brokerage expenses can include commission paid on a share transaction (known as soft dollar commission) to be set aside and used by the manager to purchase research that will enhance the investment decision making process.
-While soft dollars can be allocated to pay for research, they cannot be redeemed or refunded to Pie Funds or the funds we manage.
-All other fees are paid by the manager and recognised on payment when they arise.
+All other fees are predominately paid by the manager and are recognised on payment when they arise.